- What is weight?

 What we usually call "weight" in our everyday life is technically referred to as

 mass, and it measures the amount of matter in an object.
 The gravitational force that the Earth exerts on us is approximately constant.
-Thus, we can utilize mass and weight almost interchangeably by just multiplying or dividing it by the gravitational acceleration
+Thus, we can utilize mass and weight almost interchangeably by just multiplying or dividing it by the gravitational acceleration,

-g that is on the surface of the Earth.
+g, of the Earth.
 If you still wish to know more about the real units of weight, they are the same as force.
 You can find most of them in our force converter and even play with the conversion tables as well.

 1kg on the Earth will weigh